Pasture Mixes and Forage Grasses

 KENTUCKY BLUEGRASS

-Forage kentucky bluegrass is a cool season, sod-forming grass that is adapted to most growing conditions, but will perform best in well-drained and fertile soils.
-This species is persistent in permanent pastures, great for erosion control and is usually mixed with other forage grasses such as orchardgrass, timothy and perennial ryegrass.
+Kentucky bluegrass is a cool-season, sod-forming grass that is adapted to most growing conditions, but will perform best in well-drained and fertile soils.
+This species is persistent in permanent pastures, great for erosion control, and is usually mixed with other forage grasses such as orchardgrass, timothy, and perennial ryegrass.

 MEADOW FESCUE